creativechain/crea/doc/exchangequickstart.md

 ```

 For your convenience, we have provided a provided an [example_config](example_config.ini) that we expect should be sufficient to run your exchange node.
 Be sure to rename it to simply `config.ini`.
+Add [nodes](seednodes.txt) to your configuration file to perform full synchronization.

 ### Create directories to store blockchain and wallet data outside of Docker